Tuxtla Chiapas, Mexico Travel Guide

 Tipping practices are generally 10-15% at restaurants.
 Wait to be seated in many sit-down establishments.

-Connecting with residents with an open mind and a respectful attitude could cause meaningful cultural exchanges.
+Connecting with local people with an open mind and a respectful attitude can lead to meaningful cultural exchanges.

-Accessibility for people with mobility challenges in Tuxtla Gutiérrez, like much of Mexico, has challenges.
+Accessibility for travelers with mobility challenges in Tuxtla Gutiérrez, like much of The united mexican states, has challenges.

 Sidewalks and public spaces often present challenges for travelers with mobility impairments.